DoubleRepo/PersistentTreeLogging/README.md

 # PersistentTreeLogging
 Tree Logging Persistent for Exile.

+# Todo
+Make tree's regrow realistic by setting a status code to the entry after a "" mount of days.
+From that status code spawn in small bush, medium bush or big bush/small tree.

+Give option to "regrowing" tree to "pull out" so its gone again and reset status code.

 ## Configuration

 Add inside your mission config.cpp at the cfgcustomcode ExileServer_object_tree_network_chopTreeRequest and use the file provided inside MpMission/overwrites.